Strategic Expansion in the Russia Laundry Appliances Market

-The Saudi Arabia microwave ovens market is valued at USD 149.76 million in 2025 and is forecast to reach USD 187.52 million by 2030, reflecting a 4.60% CAGR for the period.
+The Saudi Arabia microwave ovens market was valued at USD 149.76 million in 2025 and estimated to grow from USD 156.56 million in 2026 to reach USD 195.39 million by 2031, at a CAGR of 4.54% during the forecast period (2026-2031).
 The market growth is expected from the Vision 2030 reforms that lift disposable incomes, accelerate residential building approvals, and incentivize digital payment adoption.
 Convection units lead product demand as households embrace appliances that blend traditional cooking with fast-paced lifestyles.
 Countertop formats remain dominant, yet built-in models gain momentum in premium housing developments where space optimization and aesthetics matter.
 Supply chain localization efforts such as the Public Investment Fund-backed Alat initiative may gradually curb import reliance and reshape pricing as local production scales.

 Key Report Takeaways